bbauska/JS-svg/README.md

     first input in and the result of offset as its second input in2, recombining them.

-We'll go into some of these primitives in more detail later, but next we'll look at how to move from markup to scripting filters with SvJs.
+<p>We'll go into some of these primitives in more detail later, but next
+we'll look at how to move from markup to scripting filters with SvJs.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-1b">8.1b The SvJs createFilter( ) Method</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Perhaps unsurprisingly, SvJs has its own createFilter() method to speed up the filter creation process.
+<p>Perhaps unsurprisingly, SvJs has its own createFilter() method to speed up the filter
+creation process.
 It requires just one argument: an id, and this id is used when applying the filter to the target element.
-As with the createGradient() and createPattern() methods, sensible defaults are initialized, and the checking of whether a defs element already exists is taken care of under the hood.
+As with the createGradient() and createPattern() methods, sensible defaults are initialized, and the checking of whether a defs element already exists is taken care of under the hood.</p>

-The following is the SvJs equivalent of our first example shown previously, applying a soft blur to a yellow circle (Figure 8-1).
+<p>The following is the SvJs equivalent of our first example shown previously, applying a
+soft blur to a yellow circle (Figure 8-1).</p>

 <pre>
 // <i>Initialise the filter.</i>